shassen14/gpt_the_office/README.md

 # gpt_the_office

 A gpt that can learn writing about texts given a dataset.
-The motivation behind this repo is to create scripts from The Office.
+The motivation behind this repo is to create scripts from `The Office`.
 The first iteration will be utilizing character-wise tokens.
 Inspiration came from Andrej Karpathy and his video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY)

-## Setting up your environments
+## Setting up the environment
-Assumption is you have python3, using pip, and a unix os.
-This can work in windows, but steps need to be edited a bit.
+Assumption is you have python3, using pip, and a linux os.
+1. `gh repo clone shassen14/gpt_the_office` (or however you would like to clone the repo)
+2. `cd gpt_the_office`
+3. `sh set_environment.sh` or `bash set_environment.sh`

+If one is not running linux, then do something similar to the following:
 1. `gh repo clone shassen14/gpt_the_office` (or however you would like to clone the repo)
 2. `cd gpt_the_office`
 3. `pip3 install virtualenv` (if you don't already have virtualenv installed)